gvwilson/sensibleadventures/coriandel/coriandel.md

 lived thirty more years, so my mother's-side cousin and I were set fifteen years of slavery each.
 Fifteen years with no names for our names.
 Fifteen years as *lelosini*, flesh without meaning.
 We were little older than that ourselves.

 To our shame we fled, riding south in the night.
 Our families did not pursue us.
 Our cowardice made us dead to them.
-If we ever returned, we would be staked and burned as is right to do with the other walking dead.
+If we ever returned, we would be staked and burned as is right to do with the walking dead.

-We rode for two weeks to a place where the people of the grass meet with other people to trade.
-There were Karabandi there who needed riders to help drive their cattle to market.
+We rode for two weeks to a place where the people of the grass meet with the people of houses to trade.
+There we met Karabandi who needed riders to help drive their cattle to market.
 They did not care that we were cowards and clanless, so the bargain was quickly made.

-A night and a day after that ride ended, my mother's-side cousin and I knelt in chains with the Karabandi Ishad before the emir of Coriandel.
-I do not remember why we wanted to ride those horses so badly.
-I think we were drunk from despair as much as from wine.
+A day and a night after that ride ended, my mother's-side cousin and I knelt in chains with the Karabandi Ishad before the emir of Coriandel.
+I do not remember why we wanted to ride those horses.
+They were beautiful, but there are many beautiful horses in the world to ride.
+I think in truth that we were drunk from despair as much as from wine.
 All those people, and the city, and our lives blown away from us like seeds in the wind.
-We might as easily have become monks or drunkards.
+We might have become monks or beggars thinking only of their next puff of red smoke.
+Instead, we tried to steal horses from royalty.

 The emir was young in body but heavy in spirit.
 His skin was as black as the Karabandi's, and he had a narrow jaw and knife-straight nose.
 His